nysthee/go-training/README.md

 # go-training

 This introduction training helps you to discover the go-language.
 To make it real-life applicable we use HTTP-client and server in the exercises.
+After this training you have a working environment and know enough to continue on yourself.

-The following presentation (http://go-talks.appspot.com/github.com/MarcGrol/goopenkitchen/openKitchen.slide) can be used as training compagnon.
+The following presentation (http://go-talks.appspot.com/github.com/MarcGrol/goopenkitchen/openKitchen.slide) is to be used as training compagnon.

-All examples from the presentation are also available at: https://github.com/MarcGrol/goopenkitchen
+All examples from the presentation are also available at: https://github.com/MarcGrol/goopenkitchen.
+Note that the presentation is interactive.
+Many examples can executed within your browser.

 --